zanata/zanata-jenkins-plugin/docs/installation.md

 ## Install manually

-In case your Jenkins server is configured to use a different update center, and Zanata Jenkins Plugin is not in it.
+In case your Jenkins server is configured to use a different update center, and Zanata Jenkins Plugin is not in it:

 - Go to [Plugin Home](https://wiki.jenkins-ci.org/display/JENKINS/Zanata+Plugin) and click on the Latest Release to download the zanata.hpi file
 - Go to 'Manage Plugins' page